cockroachdb/replicator/README.md

       - targets: [ '127.0.0.1:30004' ]
 ```

-### Modes

-`cdc-sink` supports a number of optional modes for each changefeed.
-All of these modes can be
-combined in a single changefeed.

-#### Immediate
+### Immediate mode

 Immediate mode writes incoming mutations to the target schema as soon as they are received, instead
 of waiting for a resolved timestamp.
 Transaction boundaries from the source database will not be
 preserved, but overall load on the destination database will be reduced.
+This sacrifices transaction
+atomicity for performance, and may be appropriate in eventually-consistency use cases.

-Immediate mode is enabled by adding the `?immediate=true` query parameter to the changefeed URL.
+Immediate mode is enabled by passing the `--immediate` flag.

+### Data application behaviors

+`cdc-sink` supports a number of behaviors that modify how mutations are applied to the target
+database.
+These behaviors can be enabled for both cluster-to-cluster and logical-replication uses
+of `cdc-sink`.
+At present, the configuration is stored in the target CockroachDB cluster in
+the `_cdc_sink.apply_config` table.
+The configuration table is polled once per minute for changes or
+in response to a `SIGHUP` sent to the`cdc-sink` process.
+The active apply configuration is available
+from a `/_/config/apply` endpoint.

 #### Compare-and-set